- Last Updated: Thursday, 28 June 2018 14:43

 Supporting other medical purposes

-We also participate in national schemes, such as patient surveys and audits of care, which collect data from NHS organisations all over the country.
-We can normally only do this if there is a lawful basis provided by the Secretary of State for Health or the Health Research Authority, or else with your explicit permission.
+The Trust carries out audits of care, which also collect data from NHS organisations all over the country.
+We can normally only do this if there is a lawful basis provided by the Secretary of State for Health or the Health Research Authority, or else with your explicit consent.
 The department where you are being treated will be able to tell you about any national schemes for the particular type of care you are receiving.

 We also use your information to ensure we are paid correctly for the services that we have delivered.

-If you register an objection with us, we will exclude your information from such other uses wherever possible, or else anonymise it so that you cannot be identified.
+If you register an objection with us, we will exclude your information from all such other uses, or else anonymise it so that you cannot be identified.
 For example:

 Telling us about your objection

-If you want to object to your information being used for any purpose other than your own direct care, in the first instance you should speak to the health professional treating you.
+If you want to object to your information being used for any purpose other than your own direct care, you should speak to the health professional treating you.
 They will record your objection after checking that you understand this guidance.

 If you care for somebody who lacks the capability to make their own decisions, or if you have parental responsibility for a child, you may be able to object on their behalf.
 Please read the information for carers and parents at the end of this leaflet.